svalvaro/svalvaro/README.md

 ### Hello there!

 - 👨‍🔬💻 I’m currently working as a bioinformatician.
-- 🐍 Learning as many programming languages as I can.
+- 🐍 Passionate about machine learning, data visualization, and science.
 - 💬 Let's talk about biotechnology, data science and chess!

 <br>